-On June 10, 2013, the Board held a conference call to discuss Mr. Murdock's proposal.
-All members of the Board participated, except E. Rolland Dickson.
+On June 10, 2013, all members of the Board, other than E. Rolland Dickson, participated in a conference call to discuss Mr. Murdock's proposal.
+Mr. Dickson did not participate as he was unavailable at that time, but he did participate in the follow-up Board meeting the next day.
 On June 11, 2013, the Board met telephonically to discuss Mr. Murdock's proposal.
-During that meeting, the Board designated Elaine L. Chao, Andrew J. Conrad, E. Rolland Dickson and Sherry Lansing as members of the Special Committee to consider the proposal and alternatives thereto and make a recommendation to the Board, having concluded that all the members of the Special Committee are independent and disinterested directors and have not been employees or officers of Dole.
+During that meeting, the Board designated Elaine L. Chao, Andrew J. Conrad, Mr. Dickson and Sherry Lansing as members of the Special Committee to consider the proposal and alternatives thereto and make a recommendation to the Board, having concluded that all the members of the Special Committee are independent and disinterested directors and have not been employees or officers of Dole.
 Mr. Conrad was appointed chair of the Special Committee.
-At the meeting, Mr. Murdock outlined his proposal for the other members of the Board, stating that he was only interested in buying Dole and was not interested in selling his stake in Dole, and explaining why he believed his proposal to be fair and in the best interests of Dole and its stockholders.
+At the meeting, Mr. Murdock outlined his proposal for the other members of the Board, stating that he was only interested in buying Dole and was not interested in selling his stake in Dole, and explaining why he believed his proposal to be fair and in the best interests of Dole's unaffiliated stockholders.
 In an amendment to his Schedule 13D filed on June 11, 2013, Mr. Murdock confirmed that he did not intend to sell any shares of Dole common stock at that time.